shoes1085/jrwb-servicespage/README.md

 # Services Page
-Jr. Web Builder Assignment by Christian Andrew del Rosario
+Jr. Web Builder Assignment by Christian Andrew del Rosario.
+Built using vanilla HTML and JS, and handmade CSS.